PierreAnders/PersonalAI/README.md

 ```

-4. Create a folder named 'data' at the root of the project.
+4. Create a folder named `data` at the root of the project.
-When a user registers, a user folder with their UUID will be created in the 'data' folder, where it will store their documents.
+When a user registers, a user folder with their UUID will be created in the `data` folder, where it will store their documents.

-5. Create a file named '.env' at the root of the project and add the global variables:
+5. Create a file named `.env` at the root of the project and add the global variables:
 ```
 OPENAI_API_KEY="your_open_ai_api_key"